What is Controlling or Coercive Behaviour?

 If you have been accused of controlling or coercive behaviour you may be wondering what exactly it is that you are being accused of and what behaviour you have conducted which amounts to the police or Crown Prosecution Service (CPS) suspecting it to be controlling or coercive.
 The CPS website provides a 32-point list of potential behaviour which can amount to being controlling or coercive, some of which would give rise to offences in their own right including; sexual assault, threats to kill and assault.

-But, there is not one particular behaviour that amounts to controlling or coercive behaviour, when an allegation is made the police and the CPS will examine each case individually, and on its own merit.
+There is not one particular behaviour that amounts to controlling or coercive behaviour.
+When an allegation is made the police and the CPS will examine each case individually, and on its own merit.
 They will see what the complainant has alleged, and gather evidence to support this allegation.

 What is Coercive or Controlling Behaviour?